 Utilising fixed-wing drones, Sensat safely captured the required data in 2 hours without implementing traffic management systems or road closures.
 Sensat’s drone solution meant the data could be collected for progress monitoring quickly, remotely, and without putting boots on the ground.

-Having digitised Heathrow airport in 2019, Sensat has an outstanding working relationship with the Civil Aviation Authority and as such were granted permission to fly over the asset and in Coventry Air Traffic Control Airspace.
-Sensat’s unique EVLOS (extended visual line of sight) exemption, which enables drone flight up to 12km from the pilot, meant that the data could be captured in 1 flight - before the 9am deadline imposed by ATC.
+Having digitised Heathrow airport in 2019, Sensat has an outstanding working relationship with the Civil Aviation Authority and as such was granted permission to fly over the asset and in Coventry Air Traffic Control Airspace.
+Sensat’s unique EVLOS (extended visual line of sight) exemption, which enables drone flight up to 1.5km from the pilot, meant that the data could be captured in 1 flight—before the 9 am deadline imposed by ATC.

-The collected data is hosted on Sensat’s cloud-based visualisation platform Mapp.
+The collected data is hosted on Sensat’s cloud-based visualisation platform.
 Stakeholders are now able to access the site remotely, from anywhere in the world on any device.
-Through Mapp, teams can now also visually combine different data sets in their real-world environment to accurately track and monitor progress.
+Through Sensat, teams can now also visually combine different data sets in their real-world environment to accurately track and monitor progress.

 The resulting digital twin, captured faster and safer than traditional means, provided Osborne with the visibility and insight they needed to accurately monitor progress entirely remotely.
 Sensat are continuing to provide monthly scans of the area until the project is completed.